jina-ai/jina/docs/chapters/flow/index.md

     needs: [doc_indexer, chunk_indexer]
 ```

-However, at `query` time, `document` and `chunk` indexers would work sequentially.
-Normally the `document` would get the messages
-from the `chunk` indexer with a `Chunk2DocRanker` in the middle.
-The `ranker` would rank the `chunks` by relevance and redcue the results
-to the `parent` ids, thus enabling the `doc indexer` to extract the original `document` binary information.
+However, at query time the Document and Chunk indexers work sequentially.
+Normally the Document would get messages from the Chunk indexer with a `Chunk2DocRanker` Pod in the middle of the Flow.
+The `ranker` would rank the Chunks by relevance and reduce the results to the parent IDs, enabling the `doc indexer` to extract the original Document's binary information.

 ```yaml
 !Flow